sumanbgl/udacity-azure-data-engineer/README.md

 What will I learn tomorrow?
 Will continue work on  project 3 schema design.

 What issues are blocking my progress?
 Nothing at this point.

+- 30 August 2022
+Day-59 : DE
+What did I learn today?
+Designed fact table for requirement 2 in project 3.

+What will I learn tomorrow?
+Will continue work on  project 3 schema design.

+What issues are blocking my progress?
+Nothing at this point.